husseinferas/laraimage/README.md

     ];

     /*
-     * the storage path your the images will stored
+     * the storage path where the images will stored */ public function imagesPath()
-    */
-    public function imagesPath()
     {